Terrifying Tales of Spooky Support

 Everyone knew what was coming.
 We looked to our leader for hope.

-“Get ready!” she cried, strapping on a foam hat and sipping on tubes supporting two cups of hot coffee.
+“Get ready!” she cried, strapping on a foam hat and sipping from straws plunged into two cups of hot coffee.

 And she hit refresh.